veraszto/danvim/README.md

 ### hello
 ### higher-jumps
 `higher-jumps` plays a similar role of what we have from Vim's default jumps CTRL-O and CTRL-I, however `higher-jumps` navigation occur to and from different files, meaning if you have jumps which lead the cursor position to the same file these jumps are skipped up to the one that lands on a different file, hence the name `higher-jumps`, type in vim `:help jumps` for more info and context about this subject and perceive `danvim`'s approach alongside it
 ### highlight
 ### maps
 ### source-more

+There may be interest of further customizing the default parameters that ship with `danvim`.
+You could just `source` and extra vim script after `danvim` loads in your `vimrc`, or you may do so by editing the `then-consider-this.vim` file on the root of the instalation of this lib.
+You can also achieve the same results by using a environment variable named `DANVIM_SOURCE_MORE` pointing to a vim file

 ### statusline
 ### tabline